 ANSWER: It’s so great that you want to become a writer!
 I wish I could help each person who asks me, but I just don’t have the time help out everyone and write my own stories.
 Please research on-line for tips on writing or register with creative writing workshops and sharpen your skills.
 This was my first step on becoming a writer.
-I have a For Writers page with informational writer links you may find helpful.
 Good luck!

 QUESTION: Graffiti Girl is written almost like a movie, will it ever be made into a movie?